fractal-analytics-platform/fractal-client/README.md

 # Contributors and license

-Fractal was conceived in the Liberali Lab at the Friedrich Miescher Institute for Biomedical Research and in the Pelkmans Lab at the University of Zurich by [@jluethi](https://github.com/jluethi) and [@gusqgm](https://github.com/gusqgm).
-The Fractal project is now developed at the [BioVisionCenter](https://www.biovisioncenter.uzh.ch/en.html) at the University of Zurich and the project lead is with [@jluethi](https://github.com/jluethi).
-The core development is done under contract by [eXact lab S.r.l.](https://www.exact-lab.it).
+The Fractal project is developed by the [BioVisionCenter](https://www.biovisioncenter.uzh.ch/en.html) at the University of Zurich, who contracts [eXact lab S.r.l](https://www.exact-lab.it/en/). for software engineering and development support.

 Unless otherwise specified, Fractal components are released under the BSD 3-Clause License, and copyright is with the BioVisionCenter at the University of Zurich.